Concatenated Coding for the AWGN Channel with Noisy Feedback: The Concatenated Coding Scheme

 The error exponent lower bounds as given in Lemma 7 can be seen in Fig. \ref{fig:eexp2}.
 Note that the label ``no feedback" refers to the error exponent of purely the outer code with no inner code.

-The approximation (without the floor operation) can be seen versus the numerically optimized $N^*$ in Fig. \ref{fig:optN}.
+The $N^*$ approximation (\ref{nstar}) can be seen versus the numerically optimized $N^*$ in Fig. \ref{fig:optN}.
 This gives us a rough handle on how feedback should be used (in the asymptotic sense) for the concatenated coding setup.
-Namely, it should be used only at low rates, but can dramatically increase the error exponent bound at these rates as seen in Fig. \ref{fig:eexp2}.
+Namely, it should be used only at low rates but can dramatically increase the error exponent bound at these rates as seen in Fig. \ref{fig:eexp2}.